sahilm1992/sahilm1992.github.io/about.md

 My research focuses on learning algorithms for large scale graphs and dynamic networks.
 Prior to joining IIT Delhi, I worked as a Research Engineer in the Machine learning and statistics group at Conduent Labs( Formerly Xerox Research Center India).

-I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati][ACM Honored class](http://cse.iitd.ac.in).
+I received my Master's degree in Computer Science and Engineering from the [Indian Institute of Technology Guwahati](http://cse.iitd.ac.in).